 - Wait for the primer to dry and then scuff it lightly with 220-grit sandpaper to provide an ultra-smooth surface for the final finish.

-- Scuff the first finish coat with 220-grit sandpaper when it dries, wipe down the surfaces with a damp cloth and apply a second coat.
+- Scuff the first coat of paint with 220-grit sandpaper, wipe down the surfaces with a damp cloth and apply a second coat.

 If you use wood enamel, the paint provides the final finish, but if you need more paint colors that you can only find in wall paint or if you stain or distress the wood, apply a protective final coat of clear polyurethane to prevent the color coat from wearing off.